-Also, since the trough axis often tilts eastward with increasing altitude, it means that a mid-tropospheric trough is often over a lower-troposphere convergence regions.
-This mid-troposphere trough has the cyclonic vorticity that encourages organization of thunderstorms into incipient tropical cyclones.
+Also, since the trough axis often tilts eastward with increasing altitude, it means that a mid-tropospheric trough is often over a lower-tropospheric convergence region.
+This trough has the cyclonic vorticity that encourages organization of thunderstorms into incipient tropical cyclones.

 It is these regions east of troughs in easterly waves where the thunderstorms of incipient tropical cyclones can be triggered (Fig. 16.14b).
 As the easterly waves propagate from east to west, so move the convergence regions favoring tropical cyclone formation.
 This convergence mechanism is important for tropical cyclone triggering in both the North Atlantic and Northeast Pacific.
-Roughly 85% of the intense Atlantic hurricanes are triggered by easterly waves.
+Roughly 85% of intense Atlantic hurricanes are triggered by easterly waves.